-In 1990’s ‘Paris Smith’, McAloon stated his intention to be the “Fred Astaire of words”, and his lyrics show a unique artistic voice, as do reports of many unfinished concept albums.
+In 1990’s ‘Paris Smith’, Prefab Sprout’s Paddy McAloon announced his intention to be the “Fred Astaire of words”.
+His lyrics show a unique artistic voice, as do reports of many unfinished concept albums.
 Producer Thomas Dolby recalls visiting Paddy McAloon’s family home and watching him pull stacks of lyrics from under his bed.

 Life’s a drive through a dust bowl, what’s it do, do to a young soul?Cars and Girls – Prefab Sprout